nineinchnick/aws-notebooks/01-what-is-a-cloud/README.md

 ## Test

 1. When you'd use the CLI instead of the web console?
+1. What type of service S3 belongs to?
 1. How much your credit card be charged if a 1000 different users downloaded your file 100 times?